PICdew/Microchip-1/PIC/18F/18F4520/18F4520_homework_7seg/README.md

 # PIC18F4520 homework seven segment LED
 =======================================

-This is one way to complete the generic homework assignments for many courses on PIC programming.
-This assignment is typical are for introductory courses where students are using MPLAB for the first time.
+This is one way to complete the generic homework assignment common in courses on PIC programming.
+This work is often assigned in introductory courses.
+Students may be using MPLAB for the first time.
 It is also common for the students to be learning about the PROTEUS simulation environment as well.

-This example has a single digit 7-segment display connected to PORTB, bits 6 to 0 and a push button switch connected PORTC, bit 0.
+This example has a single digit 7-segment LED display connected to PORTB, bits 6 to 0 and a push button switch connected PORTC, bit 0.

 The application detects a change of the push button switch then